maskboyAvi/PairPilot-IDE/Learning/BuildLogic/06-Persistence-Redis-Observability.md

 # 06 — Persistence + Redis + Observability

-This is the first “big-tech” upgrade pass I did while still keeping PairPilot IDE deployable on a free tier.
+This document describes the persistence, guardrails, and observability layers used by PairPilot IDE.

-The goal: keep the architecture “frontend + Supabase only” for collaboration, but add:
+Goal: keep the architecture “frontend + Supabase only” for collaboration, while adding:

 1. **Durable rooms** (Supabase Postgres persistence)
 2. **Server-side guardrails** (Upstash Redis rate limiting)